Lelekhoa1812/COS30082-Applied-Machine-Learning/Project/README.md

 **Silent-Face Ensemble**:

-* Combines 3 lightweight CNNs for robust liveness detection.
+* Combines 2 lightweight CNNs for robust liveness detection.
-* Runs on CPU in real-time.
+* Runs on GPU/CPU in real-time.
 * Prevents spoof attacks using printed photos or screen replays.

 ---